cheshyre/chipt-ward-identities-notes/chipt_ward_ident_notes.md

 $\Theta$ is the transformation parameter for the singlet vector transformation, which involves a transformation of all left-handed and right-handed fields by the same phase.

-Demanding the invariance of $\mathcal{L}$ (which means the generating functional is invariant as well) under such transformations requires our external fields to transform like:
+Demanding the invariance of $\mathcal{L}$
+(which one can show leads to the invariance of the generating functional) under such transformations requires our external fields to transform like:

 \begin{align}
 r_{\mu} \rightarrow V_{R} r_{\mu} V_{R}^{\dagger} + i V_{R} \dmulop{V_{R}^{\dagger}}, \\